 I started off with the basic portable video monitor with my daughter a few years ago.
 It was great for me to keep an eye on her but as with most parents of newborns, I was very concerned about SIDS.
 So any noise she made, I would go running over to her crib to see if she needed me.
 And if I hadn’t heard any noises for a while, I’d get concerned and go check on her.
 My basic portable monitor also lost battery power pretty quickly and had a very short range, so I couldn’t bring it outside in the backyard with me while she was napping.

 After my clients started asking me for recommendations, I decided to do some research to find a better baby monitor for parents that they could use during sleep training and beyond.
-And that led me to the Cocoon Cam, which is a wireless baby monitor that you can control from your smartphone.
+My preference these days is a wireless baby monitor that you can control from your smartphone.

-And it does this in a non-invasive way.
-Other baby monitors I found with a breathing monitor required some of the technology be inserted in the baby’s mattress or even require the baby to wear it.
-What I like about the Cocoon Cam is that it is able to detect baby’s breathing from the camera mounted to the wall.
-It sends instant alerts to parents’ smartphones if baby’s breathing has changed.
+But choose wisely.
+Some baby monitors with a breathing monitor require some of the technology be inserted in the baby’s mattress or even require the baby to wear it.
+For the safest sleep environment, you want to focus on monitors that can detect baby’s breathing from the camera.
+Many wireless monitors send instant alerts to parents’ smartphones if baby’s breathing has changed.

 My Favorite Feature: The Activity Log

-While the breathing monitor feature is great for newborns, what I really like about this baby monitor as a baby sleep consultant, is the activity log feature.
-It sends notifications to your smartphone when your baby is starting to wake up, has fallen asleep or is crying.
+While the breathing monitor feature is great for newborns, as a baby sleep consultant, what I really look for in a baby monitor is the activity log feature.
+These monitors send notifications to your smartphone when your baby is starting to wake up, has fallen asleep or is crying.

-These notifications allow you to track your child’s sleep so you can see how long it takes for him or her to go to sleep, how long night wakings are, and what time your baby wakes up in the morning.
+These notifications allow you to track your child’s sleep throughout the day and night.
+So you can see how long it takes for your baby to go to sleep, how long night wakings are and what time your baby wakes up in the morning.
 This is great to track your progress over the first week or two of sleep training baby.
 I know that the nights can start blurring together, so it’s great to have a tool that can track this for you.

 A Baby Monitor That Helps Parents Sleep Well Too